Styx77/Minecraft-Bot/README.md

 # Minecraft-Bot
 Beta Version 1.0
 # Download
-To Download the bot go to Realeses
+To Download the bot go to Releases